mootools/mootools-core/Docs/Core/Core.md

 	function say(infoMessage, errorMessage){
 		alert($pick(errorMessage, infoMessage, 'There was no message supplied.'));
 	}
-	say(); //Will alert "There was no message supplied." say("This is an info message."); //Will alert "This is an info message." say("This message will be ignored.", "This is the error message."); //Will alert "This is the error message."
+	say(); //Alerts "This is an info message." say("This is an info message."); //Alerts "This is an info message." say("This message will be ignored.", "This is the error message."); //Alerts "This is the error message."